luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

 In 1993, a FOIA request[^foia] revealed that the DSA algorithm was designed not by NIST but by the NSA.

+NIST DSA's proposal was not without controversy.
+Leading academics like Ron Rivest and Martin Hellman responded to NIST's proposal[^nist-response], pointing to issues such as the use of shared moduli's $p$, small key sizes, the NSA's involvment, the lack of a key-exchange mechanism, DSA's novelty, potential conflicts with Schnorr's patent of his scheme[^Schn89], and the secrecy of the proposal process.

 {: .info}
 **Some speculation:** Some folks find the NSA's involvement in the DSA standard (and elliptic curve standards) suspicious.
 Perhaps for good reason, given the 2013 EC_DRBG fiasco[^ec-drbg].